Disease of despair: White Americans

-Unstable mental health, depression, suicidal thoughts and addiction to drugs and alcohol affect people of every age, every ethnicity, and every demographic group in every country in the world.
-However, data show that in recent years these problems are on the rise, especially among the US White non-Hispanic men and women in midlife.
+In 2017, these problems were on the rise, especially among the US White non-Hispanic men and women in midlife.
 Since the beginning of the millennium, this particular group of people is the single one in the world which experienced continual increase in mortality and morbidity while US Black non-Hispanics and US Hispanics, as well as all subgroups of populations in other rich countries (such as countries from the EU, Japan, Australia and others), show the exact opposite trend.
-Moreover, men and women having no more than high school education and those living in rural areas are more affected by this phenomenon than their college educated and in-urban-areas-living peers.
+Men and women having no more than high school education and those living in rural areas are more affected by this phenomenon than their peers who are college-educated and live in urban areas.